enso-org/enso/docs/distribution/distribution.md

 ```
 extraction-location
 ├── bin
-│   └── enso                # The universal launcher script, responsible for choosing the appropriate compiler version (TODO [RW] it may be stored in a different place).
+│   └── enso                # The universal launcher, responsible for choosing the appropriate compiler version (TODO [RW] it may be stored in a different place).
 ├── config
 │   └── global-config.yaml  # Global user configuration.
 ├── dist                    # Per-compiler-version distribution directories.